tinybirdco/use-case-real-time-anomaly-detection/readme.md

 Assuming your schema uses different names, you can either update the queries accordingly, or build a transformation Pipe to renames these using aliases.

+## Endpoints for detecting anomalies

+The heart of this project are five API Endpoints that individually implement different anomaly detection methods.
+By supporting a set of query parameters, these endpoints provide flexible ways to detect anomalies.

+Collectively, these endpoints support the following query parameters:

+* **sensor_id** - All endpoints support the ability to select a single sensor of interest.
+If not used, results for all sensors are returned.

+* **detection_window_seconds** - Defines the time window (in seconds) for selecting data points to examine for anomalies.
+When polling detection endpoints, this parameter can be set the polling interval.
+For example, if you check on an amomaly type every minute, setting this to 60 seconds will check all data that arrived since the last request.

+* **stats_window_minutes** - The Z-score and interquartile range (IQR) methods depend on the time window (in minutes) for calculating averages and standard deviations for Z-scores, and first and third quartiles used for calculating IQRs.

+* **iqr_multiplier** - The multiplier of the IQR to set the range for testing for IQR anomalies.

+* **zscore_threshold** - The threshold for determining Z-score outliers, with scores higher than this detected as anomalies.
+Compared with absolute value of Z-score.

+* **max_slope** - Maximum slope, any events with a rate-of-change higher than this is flagged as an anomaly.

+* **min_value** - Minimum threshold, readings less than this number will be detected as out-of-range anomalies.

+* **max_value** - Maximum threshold, readings greater than this number will be detected as out-of-range anomalies.

+* **seconds** - Instead of a detection time window, the timeout endpoint accepts this parameter.
+If a sensor has not reported in this number of seconds, it is considered 'timedout'.
+Defaults to 30 seconds.

 ## Generating time-series data